 Acute pain vs Chronic pain

-Acute pain is generally abrupt and has a specific reason.
+This type of pain is generally abrupt and has a specific reason.
 It has a high level of sharpness to it and generally lasts six months or less.
 When the fundamental source of the pain is no longer there, the pain fades away.
 It has several causes, including:

 - Broken bones